 Historic Downtown Farmville Walking Tour is a self-guided walking tour of the Farmville Historic District.
-Spend a leisurely afternoon experiencing Farmville’s history and unique architecture.
-Click here to download a copy of the map and narrative for the Farmville Historic Walking Tour, including the Jackson House where General Robert E. Lee came on the morning of April 7, for a meeting with the Confederate Secretary of War John Cabell Breckinridge, Quartermaster General A. R. Lawson, and Commissary General I. M. St. John.
+Spend a leisurely afternoon experiencing Farmville's history and unique architecture.
+Map and narrative for the Farmville Historic Walking Tour, (PDF) including the Jackson House where General Robert E Lee came on the morning of April 7, for a meeting with the Confederate Secretary of War John Cabell Breckinridge, Quartermaster General A. R. Lawson, and Commissary General I. M. St. John.

-The Farmville Blueway paddle trail has stories to tell.
-Along this route, Native Americans maintained a seasonal hunting camp on a large dwelling mound, former slaves found freedom working the river in bateaux, the Farmville and Powhatan narrow-gauge railroad attempted to replace the Appomattox River as a means of transport, and a dam was constructed to provide power for a local grain mill.
-Paddle this four mile water trail down Buffalo Creek and the Appomattox River and imagine what it would have been like to hunt and fish the area as Native Americans, or imagine yourself poling a long, narrow bateaux loaded with farm products and store goods between the markets in Farmville and Petersburg.
-Brochures are available at the Farmville Town Office, the Barbara Rose Johns Farmville-Prince Edward Community Library, Virginia’s Heartland Regional Visitor Center and the Friends of the Appomattox Web site.
+The Farmville Blueway paddle trail (PDF) has stories to tell.
+Along this route, Native Americans maintained a seasonal hunting camp on a large dwelling mound, former slaves found freedom working the river in Bateaux, the Farmville and Powhatan narrow-gauge railroad attempted to replace the Appomattox River as a means of transport, and a dam was constructed to provide power for a local grain mill.
+Paddle this four-mile water trail down Buffalo Creek and the Appomattox River and imagine what it would have been like to hunt and fish the area as Native Americans, or imagine yourself poling long, narrow Bateaux loaded with farm products and store goods between the markets in Farmville and Petersburg.
+Brochures are available at the Farmville Town Office, the Barbara Rose Johns Farmville-Prince Edward Community Library, Virginia's Heartland Regional Visitor Center, and the Friends of the Appomattox website.

-Lee’s Retreat is a self-guided driving tour that follows the historic 100 mile trek General Robert E. Lee and his army took while being pursued by Union forces.
+Lee's Retreat is a self-guided driving tour that follows the historic 100-mile trek General Robert E Lee and his army took while being pursued by Union forces.
 The tour begins in Petersburg and ends in Appomattox, where the final surrender was signed.
-Historic markers, maps and interpretive radio broadcasts convey details of events leading to the surrender at Appomattox.
-Enjoy all of the tour or select certain sites of interest.
+Historic markers, maps, and interpretive radio broadcasts convey details of events leading to the surrender at Appomattox.
+Enjoy all of the tours or select certain sites of interest.

-Sailor’s Creek Battlefield Historical State Park is the site of the last major engagement of the Civil War.
-On April 6, 1865, Gen. Robert E. Lee’s Army of Northern Virginia lost 7,700 men, including eight generals, in the Battle of Sailor’s Creek.
-This defeat was key to Lee’s decision to surrender at Appomattox Court House 72 hours later, thus ending the war in Virginia.
+Sailor's Creek Battlefield Historical State Park is the site of the last major engagement of the Civil War.
+On April 6, 1865, Gen. Robert E Lee's Army of Northern Virginia lost 7,700 men, including eight generals, in the Battle of Sailor's Creek.
+This defeat was key to Lee's decision to surrender at Appomattox Court House 72 hours later, thus ending the war in Virginia.
 The Overton-Hillsman House, used as a field hospital during the battle, is open to visitors June through August and by request at other times.
-Contact the park at (434) 315-0349 or email [email protected] to arrange a special tour.
+Contact the park at 434-315-0349 or email Sailor's Creek Battlefield Historical State Park to arrange a special tour.

 The Commonwealth Chorale is a group of singers drawing from fourteen counties in Southside Virginia.
-The present group of over 130 members perform two major annual productions, which includes classical choral music from Bach to modern compositions.
+The present group of over 130 members performs two major annual productions, which include classical choral music from Bach to modern compositions.

 Longwood University's Department of Music presents a variety of musical groups, including the Camerata Singers, Wind Symphony, University Men's Choir, Jazz Ensemble, and the University Women's Choir.
 Performances are scheduled throughout the year.

-Longwood Center for the Visual Arts invites you to come explore visual art and its relevance to everyday life.
-The Galleries open 11 a.m. to 5 p.m.
-Monday – Saturday and 1 a.m. – 5 p.m. on Sunday.
-Throughout the year they offer workshops, children’s programs and special events; in the heart of town on the corner of Main and Third streets; call (434) 395-2206 for more information.
+Longwood Center for the Visual Arts invites you to come to explore visual art and its relevance to everyday life.
+The Galleries are open from 11 am to 5 pm.
+Monday through Saturday and 1 am - 5 pm on Sunday.
+Throughout the year they offer workshops, children's programs, and special events; in the heart of town on the corner of Main and Third streets; call 434-395-2206 for more information.

-High Bridge Trail State Park — 31 miles of hiking, biking and horseback riding.
-Be sure to visit historic and majestic High Bridge that played a pivotal role in the final days of the Civil War.
-High Bridge Education Specialist Bob Flippen is available to share Farmville history; call (434) 315-0457.
+High Bridge Trail State Park - 31 miles of hiking, biking, and horseback riding.
+Be sure to visit the historic and majestic High Bridge that played a pivotal role in the final days of the Civil War.
+High Bridge Education Specialist Bob Flippen is available to share Farmville history; call 434-315-0457.

 Farmville Blueway Paddle Trail - adventure down the Appomattox River by canoe or kayak.
 The four-mile water trail starts at Wilck's Lake boat ramp and continues down the Appomattox to a take-out at Riverside Park.
 Brochures are available at the Farmville Town Office or Farmville's Regional Visitor Center.